 From Star Trek: Theurgy Wiki

-Vivian Martin was Chief Science Officer on the USS Resolve before she defected to the USS Theurgy after the Battle of Starbase 84.
+Lieutenant Commander Vivian Martin was the Chief Science Officer on the USS Resolve before she defected to the USS Theurgy after the Battle of Starbase 84.
+She briefly served as Chief Science Officer on the multivector dreadnought before she stepped down.
 Martin aided in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.

 At the age of 16 in 2363, a Starfleet recruiter visited Edessa and spoke to Vivian’s class.
 Seeing potential in herself in Starfleet, Vivian applied in 2365 and was accepted that same year.
 She did surprisingly well at the Academy, displaying a knack for fields in planetary science.
 While she was able to handle the workload, she was never able to develop personal relationships too deeply, and moved through a few paramours who did not remain as such for very long due to Vivian’s use of her time.